withastro/docs/src/pages/en/guides/environment-variables.md

 i18nReady: true
 ---

-Astro uses Vite for environment variables, and allows you to [use any of its methods](https://vitejs.dev/guide/env-and-mode.html) to get and set environment variables.
+Astro uses Vite's built-in support for environment variables, and lets you [use any of its methods](https://vitejs.dev/guide/env-and-mode.html) to work with them.

 Note that while _all_ environment variables are available in server-side code, only environment variables prefixed with `PUBLIC_` are available in client-side code for security purposes.